Four-manifolds up to connected sum with complex projective planes: Introduction

 modulo the action of $\pm\Aut(\pi)$. \end{thm}

 This result translates the $H_4(\pi;\Z^w)$ invariant into algebra for all groups.
-There is a version of \cref{thm:prim-obstruction} where we do not need to divide out by $\Aut(\pi)$: there is a stable diffeomorphism over $\pi$ if the extension classes agree (up to sign) for a specific choice of identifications $\pi_1(M_i) \xrightarrow{\cong} \pi$.
+There is a version of \cref{thm:prim-obstruction} where we do not need to divide out by $\Aut(\pi)$: there is a stable diffeomorphism \emph{over $\pi$} if the extension classes agree (up to sign) for a specific choice of identifications $\pi_1(M_i) \xrightarrow{\cong} \pi$.

-In \cref{sec:k-ext} we will derive \cref{thm:k} from \cref{thm:prim-obstruction}.
+In \cref{sec:k-ext1} and \cref{sec:k-ext}, we will derive \cref{thm:k} from \cref{thm:prim-obstruction}.
 Since two isomorphic extensions yield stably isomorphic second homotopy groups, we seek a kind of converse by adding the datum of the $k$-invariant.
-Given a 1-cocycle $f$ representing an extension class in $\Ext^1_{\La}(H^2(K;\La^w),H_2(K;\La))$, we construct a 3-complex $X_f$ by attaching (trivial) 2- and (non-trivial) 3-cells to~$K$.
-We show that $\Theta \colon f\mapsto (\pi,\pi_2(X_f),k(X_f))$ gives a well-defined map from our extension group $\Ext^1_{\La}(H^2(K;\La^w),H_2(K;\La))$ to stable isomorphism classes of 2-types with fixed fundamental group $\pi$ and orientation character~$w$.
-Moreover, if $f$ is the extension class coming from a 4-manifold~$M$, then $\Theta(f)$ agrees with the stable 2-type of~$M$.
-In Theorem~\ref{thm:injective} we then show that the stable 2-type of $X_f$ detects our extension class modulo the action of the automorphisms of $H^2(K;\La^w)$.
-That is, $\Theta$ induces an injective map on the quotient of the extensions by the automorphisms of $H^2(K;\La^w)$.
-Finally, in \cref{lem:autcoker} we analyse the action of such automorphisms on the extension group $\Ext^1_{\La}(H^2(K;\La^w),H_2(K;\La))$ and show that under the assumptions of Theorem~\ref{thm:k}, the automorphisms can change the extension class at most by a sign.
-Since we work with unoriented manifolds, the sign ambiguity is already present, so \cref{thm:k} follows.
+In the purely algebraic \cref{sec:k-ext1}, given a 1-cocycle $f \colon C^1_w\to \ker d_2$ representing an extension class in $\Ext^1_{\La}(\coker d^2_w,\ker d_2)$, we construct a $\La$-module chain complex $C_f$ by attaching (trivial) 2-chain and (non-trivial) 3-chains to~$C_{2} \to C_1 \to C_0$.
+We show that $\Theta \colon f\mapsto C_f$ gives a well-defined map from our extension group $\Ext^1_{\La}(\coker d^2_w,\ker d_2)$ to stable isomorphism classes in a category $\sCh_2(\pi)$ of chain complexes over $\La=\Z\pi$ that are the algebraic analogue of the 2-type.
+Moreover, if $f$ is the extension class coming from a 4-manifold~$M$, then $\Theta(f) = C_f$ agrees in $\sCh_2(\pi)$ with the stable class determined by the chain complex of $P_2(M)$ of~$M$.
+Recall that $P_2(M)$ is determined by 2-type of $M$, which includes the $k$-invariant.
+In Theorem~\ref{thm:injective} we then show that the stable class of $C_f$ detects our extension class modulo the action of the automorphisms of $\coker d^2_w$.
+That is, $\Theta$ induces an injective map on the quotient of the extensions by the automorphisms of $\coker d^2_w$.
+Finally, in \cref{lem:autcoker} we analyse the action of such automorphisms on the extension group $\Ext^1_{\La}(\coker d^2_w,\ker d_2)$ and show that under the assumptions of Theorem~\ref{thm:k}, the automorphisms can change the extension class at most by a sign.
+Since our manifolds are unoriented, the sign ambiguity is already present, so \cref{thm:k} follows.